Fighting High Property Tax for over 30 Years!

 How the Appeals Process Works

 In the month of August, your county mails out to each property owner what they call a TRIM NOTICE (TRIM is an acronym for Truth in Millage) for each individual property.
 The title of this document reads as a NOTICE OF PROPOSED PROPERTY TAXES AND PROPOSED OR ADOPTED NON-AD VALOREM ASSESSMENTS.
-In the first week of August – Palm Beach County; in Mid-August Miami-Dade County and Broward.
-Your TRIM NOTICE CONTAINS THE FOLLOWING:
+SEE BELOW THE THREE COUNTIES SHOWING THEIR TRIM NOTICE MAILOUTS AND PETITION FILING DEADLINES

 • Previous years taxable value and your property taxes for the previous year.